-The TEF - Test d’Evaluation de Francais is a standardized French language test intended for non-native French speakers to demonstrate their French language proficiency.
+The TEF - TEF: Test for Evaluating French (Test d’Evaluation de Francais) is a standardized French language test intended for non-native French speakers to demonstrate their French language proficiency.
 TEF is used to gain admittance to French Universities or for Canadian Immigration, or for work.
 TCF is administered by the CCIP (Paris Chamber of Commerce and Industry).

 The test comprises of three compulsory and two optional examinations, which are sub-divided into different sections.
 The reading, grammar, listening and vocabulary sections are compulsory to take, and must be taken together, while the writing and speaking sections are optional and can be taken separately.

 Includes 3 parts and lasts for 2hours and 10 minutes

 - Oral Expression

 - It evaluates a candidate’s comprehension skills in French.